Strip It Down: Critical reception

 Leeann Ward, reviewing the song for Country Universe, gave the song a D+ grade, saying that it "is just another in a long string of his own singles that has been stripped of any country elements.
 The only aspects of the song that keep it from being a straight up pop single is its arbitrary reference to cowboy boots and that Bryan’s interesting but thin voice has more nasal than a typical pop singer’s voice."

 Website Taste of Country was more favorable, saying, "'Kick the Dust Up' was a new take on a well-tested sound for Bryan.
 More of the same from this new album would have signaled a career on a plateau.
-“Strip It Down” ensures this two-time Entertainer of the Year’s career remains on the rise."
+'Strip It Down' ensures this two-time Entertainer of the Year’s career remains on the rise."

 Commercial performance

 Based on pre-order downloads for Kill The Lights in advance of the album's release, the song debuted at number 19 on the Hot Country Songs chart, number 81 on the Billboard Hot 100 chart, and at number 5 on the Country Digital Songs chart, selling 44,000 copies.
 The song has sold 779,000 copies in the US as of February 2016.
-It was certified four-times Platinum by RIAA in February 2025, indicating US sales of over 4,000,000.
+It was certified four-times Platinum by the RIAA in February 2025, indicating US sales of over 4,000,000.